remix-run/react-router/docs/routers/create-browser-router.md

 );
 ```

 In the above examples, if the user clicks a clink to `/a`, React Router won't be able to match it initially and will call `patchRoutesOnMiss` with `/a` and a `matches` array containing the root route match.
-By returning the new route for `a`, it will be appended as a new child to the root route and we'll attempt to match again - this time successfully matching the `a` route and the navigation can complete successfully.
+By returning the new route for `a` (or calling `patch`), it will be added to the route tree and React Router will perform matching again.
+This time it will successfully match the `/a` path and the navigation will complete successfully.

 This method is executed during the `loading` portion of the navigation for `GET` requests and during the `submitting` portion of the navigation for non-`GET` requests.